frida/frida-website/_i18n/en/_docs/stalker.md

 ### Freeze/Thaw

 As an extension to DEP, some systems prevent pages from being marked writable and executable at the same time.
-Thus FRIDA must toggle the page permissions between writable and executable to write instrumented code, and allow that code to execute respectively.
+Thus Frida must toggle the page permissions between writable and executable to write instrumented code, and allow that code to execute respectively.
 When pages are executable, they are said to be frozen (as they cannot be changed) and when they are made writeable again, they are